Shermaine Ross

 Shermaine Ross (born 20 July 1972) is a former Grenadian sprinter who competed in the Women's 400m competition at the 1992 Summer Olympics.
 She ran a personal best time of 55.49s in the heats but did not advance to the later rounds.
 She also represented Grenada at the CARIFTA Games earning 3 consecutive bronze medals from 1989 to 1991.

+Competing for the Seton Hall Pirates track and field team, Ross placed 5th at the 1995 NCAA Division I Indoor Track and Field Championships in the 4 × 400 meter relay.